rcazzara/seldovia/_people/Pilskog_Nellie_Jacobsen.md

 birth_date: 1907-03-10
 birth_location: Alaska
 death_date: 1978-07-16
-death_location: Homer, AK
+death_location: Homer, Alaska
+cemetery: Seldovia City Cemetery
 cemetery_plot: 30
 source_file: Cemetery Directory
 ---
-**Nellie Jacobsen  Pilskog** is buried in the Seldovia City Cemetery in plot 30.
-The cause of death is unknown.
+**Nellie JACOBSEN Pilskog** was born at Ellamar, Alaska and came to Seldovia as a child.
+She lived in Cordova, Seattle and Anchorage and came back to Seldovia with her husband [**Nels Pilskog**](./Pilskog_Nels_Rasmussen.md) in 1959.
+She died July 16, 1978 and is buried in the Seldovia City Cemetery in plot 30.

-Mrs. Nels (Nellie)Pilskog died Jul 16, 1978.
-1980 information lists Nellie Jacobsen Pilskog.

-1907 - 1978 City records